adam-younes/calculator/README.md

 #A graphing calculator written in c.
 This application is an ASCII graphing calculator written from scratch.

 To run the application through the terminal (preferred), use the "calculator" command in the source directory.
 If you're using VSCode to run the program, open the source directory and use "./calculator".

 IMPORTANT:
 Make sure that the font size in the terminal is set to the smallest possible size that still allows you to read the text comfortably, and make sure your terminal is set to fullscreen mode.
 This is so that the graphing function appears on your screen properly.
 I have included the msys-2.0.dll, which should be the only requirement to run this program as a c makefile through the terminal based on trial runs.
-If any problem is encountered, please e-mail me at younes.adam23@reavisd220.org, or samakmashwee@gmail.com.
+If any problem is encountered, please e-mail me at samakmashwee@gmail.com.

 Once the program is successfully running, you will be prompted to type with a "$ " indicator, any time you see this indicator, the program is accepting input.

 Input can be accepted in one of two formats:
     1. a mathematical expression.
     2. one of the preset commands for the calculator.
 (If you would like to know more about how to use the calculator, run "/help" after starting the program).

 To end the calculator program properly, run the command "/quit", this will save all data to the functions file and the window data file, so that when you run the calculator again, you'll be all set!